The Benefits to Heart Rate Training for Runners

 In the past, this was a more difficult way to measure training intensity because it required expensive equipment for more accurate measurements.
 Today, heart rate monitors are much more affordable, and even most smart watches people wear on a daily basis are equipped with a built-in heart rate sensor.

-How do I calculate the various heart rate training zones?
+How do I calculate the various heart rate training zones when running?

 Your first step is to calculate your maximum heart rate.
 While there are a couple ways to accomplish this, the gold standard is by completing a treadmill stress test in a lab.
 Since this is not convenient for most of us, the next best way is to calculate your max heart rate by running on a track with your own heart rate monitor.